Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Limitations

 \section{Limitations}

-We have demonstrated the effectiveness of the new PEFT method of fine-tuning models by directly editing the representations on various NLP tasks, it would be intriguing to explore the application of this method in other modalities, such as computer vision and speech recognition.
-In addition, articles related to representation engineering have shown that only a very small number of examples are needed to edit the representation to control the model output.
-Therefore, we will also apply our method to the few-shot scenarios to explore effective PEFT methods that are both parameter-efficient and data-efficient in the future.
+We have demonstrated the efficacy of a new promising PEFT approach for fine-tuning models through direct manipulation of representations across various NLP tasks with networks of varying structures and scales.
+It would be intriguing to extend this method to other modalities, such as image, speech, and video.
+Recent advancements in representation engineering have indicated that only a very few examples are sufficient for achieving precise control over the model's output through representation manipulations.
+We plan to apply the proposed RED to few-shot scenarios in the future.